agoodloe/LDunnDistributedTM/ContinuousConsistency.md

-To give an example of these tradeoffs, consider firefighting airtankers, the largest examples of which (Very Large Airtankers, or VLATs) can deposit more than 10,000 gallons of fire retardant at once with enough force to crush a car. [^carcrush] This manoeauver is known to pose a danger to ground crews,[^killed] so one potential policy would be to disallow this action if a pilot does not have up-to-date information about the location of agents on the ground.
-However, sharing this information with the pilot may not be possible if heavy smoke or a tall mountain ridge prevents radio communications.
-This scenario is just one example of an inherent tradeoff between safety and system availability.
-To achieve safety, the pilot should only operate with reliable information.
-However, if the policy is enforced, the pilot's operations could be delayed until this information can be obtained, leaving the aircraft unavailable for useful work in the meantime.
-We emphasize that it is not enough that there *aren't any* ground crews in the way---an agent's actions are restricted whenever the agent does not *know* that an action is safe, even if it is in fact safe.
+To give an example of these tradeoffs, consider firefighting airtankers, the largest examples of which (Very Large Airtankers, or VLATs) can deposit more than 10,000 gallons of fire retardant at once with enough force to crush a ground vehicle,[^carcrush] or more than enough to dislodge tree limbs, creating a hazardous situation for ground crews.
+One potential policy would be to disallow this action if a pilot (or say, the pilot's computer) does not have up-to-date information about the location of agents on the ground.
+However, sharing this information with the pilot may be difficult or even impossible if heavy smoke, a damaged radio tower, or a tall ridge prevents communications.
+A pilot's actions might be restricted in these scenarios, leading to potentially dangerous inefficiencies.

 [^carcrush]: [Link](https://www.youtube.com/watch?v=ONdSoiI4zIA)
 [^killed]: [Link](https://www.firerescue1.com/flame-retardants/articles/utah-battalion-chiefs-death-may-have-been-linked-to-airplane-retardant-drop-zWKw179u1IXBB8p9/)

+The previous scenario presents a classic tradeoff between opposing
+goals: system *safety* and system *availability* (or *liveness*).
+To achieve safety, the pilot should only operate with reliable information.
+If this safety is strictly enforced, the pilot's operations could be delayed until this information can be obtained, leaving the aircraft unavailable for useful work in the meantime.
+We emphasize that it is not enough that there *aren't any* ground personnel in the way---an agent's actions are restricted whenever the agent does not *know* that an action would be safe, even if it would in fact pose no danger.
+The fundamental problem is that propagating knowledge requires communication, and the amount of communication is necessarily limited to what the available communication network(s) can provide.
+Therefore, efficient use of a potentially chaotic and congested network in these situations is paramount.

+Taking a broader view, agents in this environment will typically be both producers and consumers of data, and will need to process this data in order to make informed and coordinated decisions.
+Information shared by agents could include the following:

+- The location of agents, vehicles, hazards, victims, etc.
+- Free-form communication (e.g. voice or text messages)
+- Information about current and predicted weather
+- Other information about terrain, fire behavior
+- Availability of resources, e.g. ambulances or firetankers on standby

+In a perfect environment, such information would be shared with all necessary agents in whole and instantly.
+In reality, agents will be presented with information that is sometimes incomplete, out of date, or contradictory---all problems that are further exacerbated by an unreliable network.
+We feel that application of principles from distributed computing are necessary in order to make sense out of all this inherent noise.

 [^note]: In the systems literature, a "safe" system avoids bad behaviors that violate some condition, such as performing a dangerous action without knowing the location of other agents.
 However, delaying operations may itself be a "safety" problem in the everyday sense of the word.